-Robert Strock and guest David Knapp discuss the third level of awareness.
+Robert Strock discusses the third level of awareness.
 This level of awareness requires that we become aware of and identify our most challenging feelings.
 To address these feelings, we must reach the first level of awareness, which is to be humble enough to be aware that in many areas we are unaware.
 The second level is to recognize the ways in which we see ourselves in brief flashes because it’s too hard to tolerate challenging feelings or profound insights that would cause disruption in our lives if we integrated them.
 We reach the third level when we can ask ourselves—how can I focus on caring for myself with this challenging emotion without criticism and withdrawal?

-Strock and Knapp use deeply personal examples to show how you can become aware of your reactions and continue on the road toward self-compassion.
+Strock and guest use deeply personal examples to show how you can become aware of your reactions and continue on the road toward self-compassion.
 The third level of awareness is another step toward seeing yourself and your feelings from a non-judgemental place.
 It requires deep introspection to investigate the ingrained patterns of behavior learned in your early life.
 The danger in the third level is that our heart isn’t stimulated to help us even though we think it is, revealing the need for the fourth level of awareness that includes our intention to heal.
 As you move toward greater awareness, you also begin to progress on the path of self-compassion and minimize rejection, abandonment, and blame.

 Note: Below, you’ll find timecodes for specific sections of the podcast.
 To get the most value out of the podcast, I encourage you to listen to the complete episode.
 However, there are times when you want to skip ahead or repeat a particular section.
 By clicking on the timecode, you’ll be able to jump to that specific section of the podcast.
 Please excuse any typos or grammatical errors.
 For an exact quote or comment, please contact us.